 We have been working tirelessly to find a solution that would allow us to hold Falmouth Week from the 6th – 15th August 2021.
 Through extensive research and planning, and working in close collaboration with public health and organising bodies, we have worked to ensure that all aspects of Falmouth Week run as safely as possible.

-You can expect the following COVID-19 measures in place for all evening entertainment of Falmouth Week (organised by Southwest Bars and Events):
+You can expect the following COVID-19 measures in place for evening entertainment of Falmouth Week which will take place over 3 evenings, Friday 13th, Saturday 14th and Sunday 15th August (organised by Southwest Bars and Events):

 - All event staff wearing masks and operating on rotational shifts

 - Temperature checks

 - An open-air event

 - Limited ticket numbers

 Click here to purchase your tickets for evening events.